ghga-de/hexkit/docs/arch_concepts/dlq.md

 The retry mechanism operates alongside and independently of the DLQ feature, but the two are intended to be used in concert.
 The DLQ filters events that would otherwise cause a service to crash, but oftentimes those failures are due to transient issues like database connection interruptions.
 The retry mechanism can help prevent clogging the DLQ with transient failures that don't represent genuine errors.
 The basic retry logic is straightforward:

-1. If retries are enabled (kafka_max_retries > 0), the event is retried immediately
+1. If retries are enabled (`kafka_max_retries` > 0), the event is retried immediately
-2. Each retry attempt uses exponential backoff based on the kafka_retry_backoff setting
+2. Each retry attempt uses exponential backoff based on the `kafka_retry_backoff` setting
-3. The backoff time doubles with each retry attempt: backoff_time = retry_backoff * 2^(retry_number - 1)
+3. The backoff time doubles with each retry attempt: `backoff_time = retry_backoff * 2^(retry_number - 1)`
+4. If retries are exhausted and an error still occurs, the error is allowed to bubble up.
+At this point, it will either get republished to the DLQ or the service will crash.